 Today’s historical context of multiple and interrelated challenges underpins a widespread concern, curiosity, interest about the future.
 The complexity of the socio-economic system and its interaction with the environment is characterized by the difficulty to make accurate predictions on their evolution, which can result in abrupt changes, unprecedented crises and geo-political shocks.

 Option assessments and predictions for the impacts of decisions ask therefore for a renewed approach to the role of science in supporting policy-makers.

-The introduction of a scientific approach in the negotiation and comprehension of fundamentals in the interaction between information and context dependency, can impact in a cultural transformation of negotiation and decision processes, in a sort of Science Diplomacy 2.0, where science and diplomacy can be entangled towards a knowledge-based support to policy.
+The introduction of a scientific approach in the negotiation and comprehension of fundamentals in the interaction between information and context dependency, can impact in a cultural transformation of negotiation and decision processes, in a sort of renewed concept of “Science IN Diplomacy”, where science and diplomacy can be entangled towards a knowledge-based support to policy.

-The Pilot School will address the complexity of the systems as a whole (not only environmental, economic, industrial, technological, cultural, but also socio-relational), the limitations and opportunities that a scientific approach can offer, the ability to discern between lobbies, facts, predictions and perceptions, the evaluation between consensus, impact and feasibility of the actions to be adopted.
+Schools will address the complexity of the systems as a whole (not only environmental, economic, industrial, technological, cultural, but also socio-relational), the limitations and opportunities that a scientific approach can offer, the ability to discern between lobbies, facts, predictions and perceptions, the evaluation between consensus, impact and feasibility of the actions to be adopted.